Azure/bicep-types-az/generated/machinelearningservices/microsoft.machinelearningservices/2025-10-01-preview/types.md

 * **codeConfiguration**: [CodeConfiguration](#codeconfiguration): Code configuration for the endpoint deployment.
 * **dataCollector**: [DataCollector](#datacollector): The mdc configuration, we disable mdc when it's null.
 * **description**: string: Description of the endpoint deployment.
-* **egressPublicNetworkAccess**: 'Disabled' | 'Enabled' | string: If Enabled, allow egress public network access.
-If Disabled, this will create secure egress.
-Default: Enabled.
+* **egressPublicNetworkAccess**: 'Disabled' | 'Enabled' | string: Enum to determine whether PublicNetworkAccess is Enabled or Disabled for egress of a deployment.
 * **environmentId**: string: ARM resource ID or AssetId of the environment specification for the endpoint deployment.
 * **environmentVariables**: [EndpointDeploymentPropertiesBaseEnvironmentVariables](#endpointdeploymentpropertiesbaseenvironmentvariables): Environment variables configuration for the deployment.
 * **instanceType**: string: Compute instance type.
 Default: Standard_F4s_v2.